tanvi-v/exadata-ansible/to_do.md

 Code organization
+- How should dataguard set-up work?
+Should Networking be included with OG networking set-up?
 - Do we want to further split up the DB role based on creation vs. operation?
 - Where should error handling occur?
 Since task files might be run individually? or should they be in main.yml to make sure code is not repeated? --> look at flow.
 Will the task file (especially the create ones really ever be run individually?
 If not, then no need for error handling there)